Nominate or Stand

 The process for becoming a candidate in either ward is the same.

-As an elected member, you'll need to:
+As an elected member, you will:

-• be involved in community engagement with your council
+- Be involved in community engagement with your council

-• commit to ensuring all voices are heard
+- Commit to ensuring all voices are heard

-• work to build and protect a culture of inclusion and belonging.
+- Work to build and protect a culture of inclusion and belonging

 There are also some great resources available for prospective candidates, including Local Government New Zealand’s pre-election learning which is available online through its Ākona platform.